Kinetiq-PLM/kinetiq-frontend/src/modules/Sales/SALES.md

 2. `Modals folder` - Components that are used to display modals for an action in the module.
    1. `NewCustomerModal.jsx` - Modal for adding a new customer.
 Uses the `new_customer_data.jsx` file in the `temp_data` folder for countries and respective cities and customer types.

+## Implementation Notes

+1. To create Blanket Agreements checkout `BlanketAgreementDates.jsx` in the `components/Modals` folder.

 ## TODO

 1. Implement invalid alerts for Sales table when editing values.